 HPV stands for human papillomavirus.
-It is a non-enveloped DNA virus and belongs to the papovaviridae virus family.
-HPV causes warts and carcinoma of the cervix and penis.
+It can cause warts and cancer of the cervix and penis.

-Hundreds of types of HPV have been identified through DNA fragment analysis.
+Hundreds of types of HPV have been identified.
 These have been subdivided into low-risk types and high-risk types.
-The low-risk types are responsible for the growth of warts in human beings while the high-risk types may progress into cancer.
+The low-risk types are responsible for the growth of warts while the high-risk types may progress to cancer.

 The mode of transmission is through skin-to-skin contact and sexual contact.
-HPV is highly contagious, that is, the infection passes from an infected person to an uninfected person easily.
+HPV is highly contagious; the infection passes from an infected person to an uninfected person easily.

 HPV can be diagnosed by:

-- Extraction of DNA from the cervical cells collected by brushing the cervix.
+- Extraction of DNA from the cervical cells collected by brushing the cervix (ie. a Pap smear)